habanerohq/ruby-style-guide/README.md

   ```

 * <a name="no-else-with-unless"></a>
   Avoid `unless` with `else`.
-Trty rewriting these with the positive case first.
+Try rewriting these with the positive case first.
 <sup>[[link](#no-else-with-unless)]</sup>

   ```Ruby